maidsafe/rfcs/text/0037-disjoint-groups/0037-disjoint-groups.md

 ### Joining nodes

-A new node needs to first connect to everyone in its target group.
+A new node needs to first connect to everyone in its target group `A`.
 After that, it can drop its proxy node.
 The other group members can provide the node with their routing tables, which should all be identical.
 It can then make connections to these other groups, too.

+To keep the changes from the current code minimal, the other nodes will just accept the connection for now.
+This will soon involve another step, though: To be able to trust the new node, all members of all connected groups will need to receive a message signed by the nodes in `A` that confirms that the new node is in fact a new member of `A` now.

 ### Group split